Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Methodology

-Some example query expansions for this prompt can be seen in listing \ref{expansionExample}.
-Interestingly, these models seem to not only know what boolean syntax is accepted by PubMed but also important internal fields such as \emph{MeSH Terms} and the syntax on how to query on these fields, but these were not often used in the expanded queries. \\
+Some example query expansions for this prompt can be seen in Listing \ref{expansionExample}.
+Interestingly, these models seem to not only know what Boolean syntax is accepted by PubMed but also important internal fields such as \emph{MeSH Terms} and the syntax on how to query on these fields, but these were not often used in the expanded queries.\footnote{The identification of suitable MeSH terms in structured queries for systematic reviews has been explored in detail elsewhere, e.g. \cite{10.1145/3503516.3503530,10.1145/3539597.3573025}}

-For the optional query reformulation step, we used the prompt in listing \ref{refinementPrompt}.
+For the optional query reformulation step, we used the prompt in Listing \ref{refinementPrompt}.
 This step was introduced after it became clear that some queries constructed by the models were overly specific and returned no results.
 The placeholder \emph{\{question\}} in the prompt was replaced by the question that was currently processed by the system, and the placeholder \emph{\{original\_query\}} was replaced by the original expanded query that returned no results.
 For query reformulation, we set \emph{frequency\_penalty} to 0.6 and \emph{presence\_penalty} to 0.2.
-An example of a query reformulation that generated a slightly broader query, that then lead to some results, can be seen in listing \ref{reformulationExample}.
+An example of a query reformulation that generated a slightly broader query that then led to some results can be seen in Listing \ref{reformulationExample}.
 Additionally, terms added to the query are highlighted in gray.

 For the final reranking step, we took the titles of the top 50 returned articles as returned by the relevancy sort from PubMed and prompted the model to rerank these articles given the original question and return the top 10 articles.
-The prompt used for the reranking can be seen in listing \ref{rerankingPrompt}, where \emph{\{articles\_str\}} is replaced by the list of returned article titles, \emph{\{question\}} is replaced by the question that is currently processed by the system and \emph{\{nr\_of\_articles\}} is replaced by the 10 or fewer articles if less relevant articles were returned by PubMed.
+The prompt used for the reranking can be seen in Listing \ref{rerankingPrompt}, where \emph{\{articles\_str\}} is replaced by the list of returned article titles, \emph{\{question\}} is replaced by the question that is currently processed by the system, and \emph{\{nr\_of\_articles\}} is replaced by the 10 or fewer articles if less relevant articles were returned by PubMed.
 For reranking, we set \emph{frequency\_penalty} to 0.3 and \emph{presence\_penalty} to 0.1.

 The returned list was then mapped back to the articles retrieved from PubMed, and these were returned as the required output of Phase A.